mattgrande/HamOntFire/README.md

 ## How can I help?

 Do you have a suggestion for a feature?
 Stumble across a bug?
 Either submit a bug, or fix it yourself!
-Download the code from [bitbucket](https://bitbucket.org/mattgrande/hamontfire) using Mercurial.
+Download the code from [GitHub](https://bitbucket.org/mattgrande/hamontfire).